christophsax/seasonal/README.md

 ### Installation

-To install directly from github to R, substitute your github 'USERNAME' and 'PASSWORD':
+To install directly from github to R, substitute your github `'USERNAME'` and `'PASSWORD'`:

     require(devtools)
     install_github('seasonal', 'christophsax', auth_user = 'USERNAME', password = 'PASSWORD')